 - Short description of the chosen research method, as well as providing reasons for method choice.
-Short discussion of the limitations of the chosen method. - Description of data source(s).
-In case of own data collection, description of sampling procedure, which should include: - o reasons for and the procedures of selecting the research settings (e.g. regions, settlements, institutions), - o in case you apply qualitative methods, the reasons of and the procedures of selecting the participants, and a short description of the chosen participants - Information on informed consent and the protection of informants which may include anonymity see Appendix 2 for details. - Description of eventual ethical issues and presenting information on how the research was ethically designed.1 - Description of the methods of data analysis
+Short discussion of the limitations of the chosen method. - Description and critical evaluation of data source(s).
+In case of own data collection, description of sampling procedure, which should include: - reasons for and the procedures of selecting the research settings (e.g. countries, regions, settlements, institutions), - in case you apply qualitative methods, the reasons of and the procedures of selecting the participants, and a short description of the chosen participants - Information on informed consent and the protection of informants which may include anonymity see Appendix 2 for details. - Description of eventual ethical issues and presenting information on how the research was ethically designed and how ethical problems were handled.1 - Description of the methods of data analysis